Lemi Ghariokwu: Biography

-Lemi Abiodun Ghariokwu was born Emmanuel Sunday on 26 December 1955, in Agege, Lagos.
-He is from Agbor, Delta State but has spent all his life in Lagos, Nigeria.
+Lemi Abiodun Ghariokwu was born Emmanuel Sunday on 26 December 1955, in Agege, Lagos, Nigeria.
+He is from Agbor, Delta State but has spent all his life in Lagos.
 He grew up in Igbobi, Fadeyi in Lagos State with his parents and siblings.
 During his school days, he often spent his long vacations at Ajegunle.
-His father wanted him to be a mechanical engineer, so he attended a technical school; Yaba College of Technology Secondary School, where he studied technical and science subjects but this was where his school journey ended.
-His school journey ended upon completion He decided not to go to school but train himself to master his style of art.
+His father wanted him to be a mechanical engineer, so he attended a technical school, Yaba College of Technology Secondary School, where he studied technical and science subjects, but this was where his school journey ended.
+He decided to train himself to master his own style of art.
 Although his formal academic journey ended here, education did not.
 He read and equipped himself constantly with knowledge and developed his art skill alongside.
 He grew up listening to Reggae songs and studying metaphysics.
 His maturity into self and social consciousness was facilitated by Fela Kuti, Peter Tosh, Marcus Garvey, Malcolm X, Kwame Nkrumah and Steve Biko.
 Lemi is married with four children – Asilem Eweka, Tamara Ajasa, Omotosho, and Odafin-Nevo Shekinah.